gdm413229/swwmgz_m/README.md

    range of predefined facial expressions in order to convey simple emotions to others.
  - Akari Labs LoudBoi™ Voicebox: Allows you to ｅｍｉｔ.
 Additional voice options will be available through add-ons.
+Note that the default voice is in Japanese, but subtitles will be provided when available.

 Note: Since you're a robutt you pretty much can swim indefinitely and are also inmune to poison.